jlevy/kash/README.md

 run kash the first time, it uses the default *global workspace*.

 Once you create a workspace, you can `cd` into that workspace and that will become the current workspace.
-(If you're familiar with how the `git` command-line works in conjunction with the `.git/` directory, this behavior is very similar.)
+(If you’re familiar with how the `git` command-line works in conjunction with the `.git/` directory, this behavior is very similar.)

 To start a new workspace, run a command like